ns-moosavi/coval/arrau/README.md

 You can also only select specific metrics by including one or some of the 'muc', 'bcub', 'ceafe' and 'lea' options in the input arguments.
 For instance, the following command only reports the CEAFe and LEA scores:

-python arrau-scorer.py <key> <system> ceafe lea
+python arrau-scorer.py key system ceafe lea

-The first and second arguments after "arrau-scorer.py" have to be <key> and <system>, respectively.
+The first and second arguments after 'arrau-scorer.py' have to be 'key' and 'system', respectively.
 The order of other options is arbitrary.

 ## Evaluation Modes

 Apart from coreference relations, the ARRAU dataset also contains annotations for singletons and non-referring markables.
-Non-referring markables are annotated with the "non_referring" tag and are therefore distinguishable from referring markables (coreferent markables or singletons).
+Non-referring markables are annotated with the 'non_referring' tag and are therefore distinguishable from referring markables (coreferent markables or singletons).
 After extracting all markables, all markables whose corresponding coreference chain is of size one, are specified as singletons.
 By distinguishing coreferent markables, singletons and non-referring markables, we can perform coreference evaluations in various settings by using the following two options: